hav4ik/Hydra/README.md

-# Hydra &mdash; Multi-Task Learning Framework for PyTorch
+# Hydra &mdash; a Multi-Task Learning Framework

-A flexible and convenient framework for Multi-Task Learning.
-The following algorithms are implemented:
+[Hydra][hydra] is a flexible multi-task learning framework written on [PyTorch 1.0][pytorch].
+The following multi-task learning algorithms are implemented:

-* Naive
+* Naive (a separate optimizer for each task)
-* Gradients averaging
+* Gradients averaging (average gradients to the body)
-* MGDA
+* MGDA (described in [Multi-Task Learning as Multi-Objective Optimization, NIPS 2018][mgda])

 # Installation